joladev/variadic.me/posts/in-progress-solving-problems-using-data-structures.markdown

 Recently I came across a problem that I know has been solved many times but I've never really looked into before.
 The goal was to be able to show the last 5 entries that had been accessed, ordered by access.
 This also assumes that each entry can only be shown once, even if accessed multiple times.

-Broken down in steps, we need this functionality:
-- When an entry is accessed, this entry should be taken to the top of the list.
+1. When an entry is accessed, this entry should be taken to the top of the list.
-- If the entry is already in the list, move it to the top.
+2. If the entry is already in the list, move it to the top.
-- If a new entry is added to the list, and it has grown beyond our max size, remove the least recently viewed entry.
+3. If a new entry is added to the list, and it has grown beyond our max size, remove the least recently viewed entry.

 This was for a web service, so my first thought was to just implement a new method that handled all that stuff and then persisted it as a list to the cache (database would be fine too, but this data is not critical).
 Just as soon as I had that idea, I got a bad feeling about it.
 If I really kept this data in a regular list, I'd have to handle uniqueness myself.
 And if I kept it in a Dictionary or Set, I'd have to handle order myself.
 That's when it hit me. __I finally have a legitimate reason to make my own data structure.__